Joe Fagan: Reserve team coach (1958 to 1971)

 Training strategy was key to Liverpool's success in the 1960s and afterwards.
 There was more to it than using the ball and playing five-a-side matches.
 Influenced by Paisley, Fagan and Bennett, Shankly cottoned on to the importance of allowing players to cool down after training before having a bath or shower.
 Paisley, as a trained physiotherapist, argued that a person needs to cool down for about 40 minutes after heavy exercise because, if they go into a bath while still sweating, their pores remain open and they are more susceptible to chills and strains.
 Fagan had advocated getting changed at Anfield before going via team bus to the club's training complex at Melwood.
 They would return to bathe, change and eat.
 This routine satisfied the need for a cooling-down period and had the added advantages of encouraging team bonding during the two journeys and ensuring familiarity with Anfield, an important need for them as home team.
 Everton, by contrast, did everything at their Bellefield training complex and their players only went to Goodison Park for home matches every two weeks or so.
 Shankly claimed that the cooling-down period resulted in "an astonishing lack of injuries over many seasons".
-For example, in 1965–66, when Liverpool won the league title and reached the European Cupwinners Cup final, they only used 14 players in the entire season.
+For example, in 1965–66, when Liverpool won the league title and reached the European Cup Winners' Cup final, they only used 14 players in the entire season.